iron-absorption-header.jpg

 2. Wait for your coffee

-Coffee and tea are rich in polyphenoles, which are molecules that drastically reduce iron uptake.
-Therefore if you’re looking to maximise the amount of iron you absorb from a meal, it’s best to avoid drinking your caffeine alongside your food.
-Instead, wait until well after you’ve finished eating to ensure your body can uptake the iron it needs unhindered.3
+Coffee and tea are rich in polyphenols, which are molecules that drastically reduce iron uptake.
+Therefore, if you’re looking to maximise the amount of iron you absorb from a meal, it’s best to avoid drinking your caffeine alongside your food.
+Instead, wait until well after eating to ensure your body can uptake the iron it needs unhindered.3

 3. Watch out for calcium

-Calcium is a crucial mineral in our diets, but calcium also inhibits iron absorption if eaten with a meal.4 Therefore try and avoid taking calcium supplements or drinks fortified with calcium (such as many plant-based milks) when you’re eating - get your calcium at other times of the day to ensure you’re not sacrificing your iron intake!
+Calcium is a crucial mineral in our diets, but calcium also inhibits iron absorption if eaten with a meal.4 Therefore, try to avoid taking calcium supplements or drinks fortified with calcium (such as many plant-based milks) when you’re eating - get your calcium at other times of the day to ensure you’re not sacrificing your iron intake!

 4. Soak any raw beans, seeds and grains

-For example: Before cooking, simply let a cup of raw chickpeas (or any other legume) soak for 20-60 minutes and drain the water afterwards.
+For example, before cooking, simply let a cup of raw chickpeas (or any other legume) soak for 20-60 minutes and drain the water afterwards.
 Alternatively, let the soaked chickpeas sit in an open glass jar for two to three days to let them sprout.
-Cook them with your favourite curry or for a loaded burrito bowl and enjoy a healthy source of protein with that extra dose of iron.
+Cook them with your favourite curry or in a loaded burrito bowl toenjoy a healthy source of protein with that extra dose of iron.

 Related articles